jesse-lima-gilead/pubtator_benchiling/README.md

 The project workflow is divided into four key processes:

 ### 1. **Data Ingestion**
-- Extract full-text articles from PubMed Central (PMC) via API.
+- Extract full-text articles from PubMed Central (PMC) via API and store them in the S3 `pubtator-poc` bucket under the `pmc_full_text_articles` directory.
-- Create summaries of articles using Claude to provide context for downstream tasks.
+- Create summaries of articles using the Bedrock Claude model (anthropic.claude-v2:1) to provide context for downstream tasks.
+The summaries are stored in the `articles_directory` and range between 50-80 words.
-- Extract article metadata and store it in a vector database for metadata-based filtering.
+- Extract article metadata, including `pmid`, `pmcid`, `doi`, `publisher-id`, `title`, `keywords`, `authors`, `journal data`, `funding`, and `publication_date`, and store it in a vector database for metadata-based filtering.
-- Convert PMC full-text articles to BioC format, which is required for subsequent processing.
+- Convert PMC full-text articles to BioC format, which is required for subsequent processing, and store the BioC converted articles under the `bioc_full_text_articles` directory.

 **Steps:**
-1. **PMC Article Extraction** → Summarize the article using Claude.
-2. **Metadata Extraction** → Store metadata in a vector database.
-3. **BioC Conversion** → Convert PMC XML files into BioC XML format.
+PMC Article Extraction → Article Summarization → Metadata Extraction → BioC Conversion

 ### 2. **Data Preprocessing**
-- Process BioC XML files using:
+- Process BioC XML files using the following models:
-  - **AIONER**: Biomedical Named Entity Recognition (BioNER) to recognize biomedical entities.
+  - **AIONER**: Biomedical Named Entity Recognition (BioNER) to identify biomedical entities.
+The Aioner ECS task reads articles from the `bioc_full_text_articles` directory, processes them, and stores the annotated files in the `aioner_annotated` directory.
   - **GNorm2**: Gene name recognition and normalization.
+The GNorm2 task reads the Aioner-processed files from the `aioner_annotated` directory, processes them, and writes the output files to the `gnorm2_annotated` directory.
 - Both AIONER and GNorm2 are executed as AWS Fargate containers.

+**Steps:**
+AIONER Processing → GNorm2 Processing

 ### 3. **Data Processing**
-- Use sliding window chunking on passage contents from GNorm2 outputs.
+- Apply sliding window chunking to passage contents from GNorm2 outputs in the `gnorm2_annotated` directory.
 - Enhance chunks with contextual information by prepending summaries and annotations.
-- Generate embeddings using the `NeuML/pubmedbert-base-embeddings` model.
+- Generate embeddings using the `NeuML/pubmedbert-base-embeddings` model for the enhanced chunks.
-- Store chunks and embeddings in Qdrant vector database along with chunk metadata.
+- Store the chunks and their embeddings in the Qdrant vector database, along with the chunk metadata.

+**Steps:**
+Chunking → Prepending Summary → Prepending Annotations → Generate Embeddings → Store in Qdrant DB

 ### 4. **Data Retrieval**
 - Accept user queries and apply optional filters.
 - Perform similarity searches on the vector database using query embeddings.
 - Filter and retrieve chunks that match the query criteria, based on metadata.
 - Retrieve the top 3 articles with up to 5 chunks from each article and output the results as JSON files.

+**Steps:**
+1. `get_user_query_embeddings` → Retrieve the embeddings for the user query.
+2. `retrieve_chunks` → Retrieve chunks from the vector database using the query embeddings.
+3. `filter_article_ids_by_metadata` → Filter articles based on metadata criteria (e.g., journal, year).
+4. `get_intersection_article_ids` → Get the final set of article IDs that match both the query and metadata filters.
+5. `parse_and_store_results` → Format and store the final results as JSON files.

 ---